 Wow – can you believe your baby is almost six months old?
 And what a full on six months it has been.
-Hard to believe that there is still so much more to come …
+Hard to believe there is still so much more to come …

 Your baby is now starting to realise that you are not two parts of the same thing, but are in fact separate people.
-This can bring about some separation anxiety and he may start to cry when approached by strangers … or by a grandparent he hasn’t seen in a while.
-Your baby might get upset when you leave the room and he will let you know about it!
+This can bring about some separation anxiety and your baby might start to cry when approached by strangers … or by a grandparent he hasn’t seen in a while …and might become upset when you leave the room.